Church of the Savior on Blood

-Notable features: In accordance with the instructions of Alexander III the church was designed on the model of old Russian Orthodox churches of Moscow and Yaroslavl, constructed in XVI-XVII centuries.
-That is why similarity with St. Basil’s Cathedral on Red Square is not accidental.
+Remarkable features: In keeping with the instructions of Alexander III, the church was designed on the model of old Russian Orthodox churches in Moscow and Yaroslavl, constructed of XVI-XVII centuries.
+Therefore, the similarity with St. Basil’s Cathedral on Red Square is not accidental.

 Symbolic meaning: The church is a memorial to Alexander II.
-The emperor, who abolished the serfdom, was mortally wounded in this place in March 1, 1881 as a result of the eighth assassination attempt on him.
-At the bottom of the church is the granite plaques on which are fixed the main events of his reign.
-On the bell tower you can see emblems of Russian cities and provinces – the symbols of national mourning for the dead emperor.
-In the temple preserved the pavement, on which the emperor fell after the fatal explosion.
-Inside and outside the cathedral is decorated with more than 7000 square meters of mosaics.
+The emperor, who abolished the serfdom, was wounded mortally in this place on March 1, 1881 because of the eighth assassination attempt on him.
+At the bottom of the church, there are the granite plaques with the main events of his reign.
+On the bell tower, you can see the emblems of the Russian cities and provinces – the symbols of national grief for the murdered emperor.
+The pavement, where the emperor fell after the fatal explosion, was preserved inside the church.
+The cathedral is decorated inside and outside with more than 7000 square meters of mosaics.

-Interesting facts: In Soviet time the Bolsheviks wanted to blow up the church, but beginning of the Great War 1941-1945 broke down their plans.
-Before the War in the church was vegetable warehouse, during the War it was morgue, after – the place for scenery of Small Theater of Opera and Ballet.
-Cathedral reopened only in 1998.
+Interesting facts: In Soviet time, the Bolsheviks wanted to blow up the church, and only the beginning of the Great Patriotic War (1941-1945) broke down their plans.
+Before the War, a vegetable warehouse took place inside the church, during the War there was a morgue and after – the place for scenery of Small Theater of Opera and Ballet.
+Cathedral reopened to the public only in 1998.